Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 spark.driver.rport                                              61000

 ```
-## 6. Spark PMoF Testing
+## 6. RPMem Shuffle Extension for Spark Testing
 -----------------------------

-Spark PMoF have been tested with DECISION SUPPORT WORKLOADS and
+RPmem shuffle extension have been tested and validated with Terasort and Decision support worklods.
-Terasort.

 ### 6.1 Decision support workloads
 -------------------------------

-The DECISION SUPPORT WORKLOADS is a decision support benchmark that
+The  Decision support workloads is a decision support benchmark that
 models several general applicable aspects of a decision support system,
 including queries and data maintenance.

 #### 6.1.1 Download spark-sql-perf

 The link is <https://github.com/databricks/spark-sql-perf> and follow
-README to use sbt build the artifact
+README to use sbt build the artifact.

 #### 6.1.2 Download the kit

 As per instruction from spark-sql-perf README, tpcds-kit is required and
 please download it from <https://github.com/databricks/tpcds-kit>,
-follow README to setup the benchmark
+follow README to setup the benchmark.

 #### 6.1.3 Prepare data